rashidwassan/today-i-learned/markdown/markdown.md

 ```

 ## Code Block
 Code block is displayed by wrapping code with ```.
-Syntax highlighting can be enabled when defining the language name after inital three quote marks.
+Syntax highlighting can be enabled when defining the language name after initial three quote marks.
 ``` dart
 // This is dart code
 void main(){ print('Hello'); }